When you’re a startup, your priorities are usually:

 If I were a founder selling my first few clients, here’s what I would pick:

-• LeadLoft is hard to beat.
-You get strong prospecting, outreach, and communication sync immediately.
+- LeadLoft: Hard to beat for prospecting, outreach, and communication sync immediately.
 LinkedIn outreach baked in means you can go find leads more actively.
 Great for founder-led sales.